A spread of Khachapuri and Khinkali and other Georgian dishes

 • Recommended

-Last we saw Daisuke Nakazawa, he was toiling over egg custard as the modest apprentice in the film Jiro Dreams of Sushi, humbled by the rigors of an 11-year stint under the world’s most distinguished sushi chef, Jiro Ono.
-The pupil is now the teacher at this sleek West Village sushi bar.
-For his daily changing omakase, Nakazawa swiftly sets each of the 20 or so perfect pieces on your plate in succession.
+What is it?
+You may have seen Daisuke Nakazawan toiling over egg custard as the modest apprentice in the film Jiro Dreams of Sushi, being humbled by the rigors of an 11-year stint under the world’s most distinguished sushi chef, Jiro Ono.
+The pupil has become the teacher at this sleek West Village sushi bar, all done up in chic West Village black.
+For his daily changing omakase, Nakazawa serves up twenty or so courses of nigiri (that’s seafood served over rice, Edo-style).

 Advertising